SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/1_Introduction.md

       if all the tuples in this page are dead.

       If the first bit of a page is set, the `VACUUM` does not need to clean it.

+      > QUES: What is the second bit for then?

 ## Pages